klauer/caproto-image-viewer/README.md

 Speed
 =====

-The OpenGL version is very fast.
+The OpenGL display widget is very fast.
 Basic testing has shown:

 * Minimal IOC-to-screen latency
 * Displays 200Hz, 1MP 8-bit images with real-time color-mapping
 * Utilizes ~40% of one core in a 4-core system

 Though the viewer is capable of doing this with ease, you probably shouldn't saturate your network viewing things at such a high frame rate unnecessarily.